droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт I - В туманы/Arc C - Into the Valley.md

 > [!abstract]+ **Requesting Freedom**
 > If the players ask whether Strahd has intentionally trapped them in Barovia, he truthfully denies doing so.
 If asked to release them, however, he declines to do so.
 "Why should I release you," he says, with a wry smile, "when it amuses me to do otherwise?"
 ## C2c.
 Strahd's Questions
-During the conversation, at moments when it seems natural to do so, [[Strahd von Zarovich#The Gentleman|Strahd]] poses the players the following questions (in no particular order):
+During the conversation, at moments when it seems natural to do so, [[Страд фон Зарович#The Gentleman|Strahd]] poses the players the following questions (in no particular order):

 * "Ismark Kolyanovich defied me by obstructing the justice I meted out unto his village.
 Why should I, as his lord, not punish him for his disloyalty?"
 * "I have claimed Ireena Kolyana, and marked her as my own.
 Why should I not take her with me to Castle Ravenloft right now?"